Australia's QBE Insurance clarifies on delaying earnings forecast

-UPDATE 1-Alibaba spending $1 bln to raise stake in Southeast Asia's Lazada

-* Alibaba had option to buy stakes from Lazada shareholders (Adds details of deal, Alibaba CEO's quote)

-June 27 QBE Insurance Group said on Tuesday it was unaware of the impact of losses in the emerging markets division on overall profitability during its annual meeting in early May.
+June 27 (Reuters) - QBE Insurance Group said on Tuesday it was unaware of the impact of losses in the emerging markets division on overall profitability during its annual meeting in early May.

 "It was not until a board meeting on 21 June 2017 that the financial condition of each of its global divisions, including the Emerging Markets division, had been clarified and confirmed," the company said in response to a query raised by the Australian Securities Exchange.